Test with (simulated) slow Internet connections

 - satellite link

-#4 Updated by anonym almost 4 years ago
+#4 Updated by anonym about 4 years ago

 A lossy network, with probability